 Skip to main content

-Shipnative includes a ready-to-use marketing landing page built with Vite + React + Tailwind CSS.
-This is perfect for collecting emails before launch or showcasing your app after it’s live.
+Shipnative includes a marketing landing page built with Vite + React + Tailwind CSS.
+Use it to collect emails before launch (waitlist mode) or showcase your app after it’s live (launch mode).

-• apps/web/ - Marketing page included with your app (this guide)
+• apps/web/ - Your app’s marketing page (this guide)

-• landing_page/ - Separate repo for Shipnative’s own marketing site
+• landing_page/ - Shipnative’s own marketing site (not yours)

 The marketing page has two modes you can switch between: